OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 * check property files for used keys
 * check files for used keys

+A proper way would be to generate the client certificate upon user registration/first login and then store it in the Keychain.

+* Ensure that the keys/passwords/logins are not stored in application data.
+This can be included in the iTunes backup and increase attack surface.
+Keychain is the only appropriate place to store credentials of any type (password, certificate, etc.).
+* Ensure that keychain entries have appropriate protection class.
+The most rigorous being `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` which translates to: entry unlocked only if passcode on the device is set and device is unlocked; the entry is not exportable in backups or by any other means.
+*
 #### Dynamic Analysis

 -- TODO [Give examples of Dynamic Testing for "Testing for Insecure and/or Deprecated Cryptographic Algorithms"] --

 * reverse engineer source code, then do the same

+#### Remediation

+-- TODO --

+#### References

+##### OWASP Mobile Top 10

+-- TODO --

+##### OWASP MASVS

+-- TODO --

+##### CWE

+-- TODO --

+##### Info

+-- TODO --

+##### Tools

+-- TODO --

+### Test if proper cryptographic means are used

+#### Overview

+-- TODO --

+* reference the other testing blocks within this section
+* move this to the beginning of the document
+* hash vs mac vs signature
+* symmetric vs. public key encryption

+During static analysis, it is important understand how cryptographic algorithms used by the particular target app.
+Let us divide applications into three main categories:

+1. An application is a pure online application, where authentication, authorization is done online with application server and no information is stored locally.
+2. An application is mainly an offline application, where authentication and authorization is done purely locally.
+Application information is stored also locally.
+3. An application is a mixture of the first two, i.e. it supports both: online and offline authentication, some information may be stored locally and some or all actions that are performed online may be performed offline.
+   * A good example of such an app, may be point of sale (POS), where seller may sell products.
+The app requires connection to the internet, so that it can communicate with backend and update information on products that were sold, cash amount, etc. However, there might be a business requirement that this app must also work in offline mode and would synchronize all information once it connects back to the internet.
+This will be a mixed app type, i.e. online and offline.

+#### Static Analysis

+-- TODO --

+#### Dynamic Analysis

+-- TODO [Give examples of Dynamic Testing for "Testing for Insecure and/or Deprecated Cryptographic Algorithms"] --

 #### Remediation